-Dr Fitchen's longstanding interest in the cross-border legal effects produced by Authentic Instruments via European Union private international law is reflected in the following publications:
+Dr Fitchen's longstanding interest and expertise in the cross-border legal effects produced by Authentic Instruments via European Union Private International Law is reflected in the following publications:

-The Recognition and Enforcement of Authentic Instruments in The Proposed European Succession Regulation - circa 14,000 words, Journal of Private International Law Vol 8, No 2, (2012), pp. 323-358.
+The Recognition and Enforcement of Authentic Instruments in The Proposed European Succession Regulation, Journal of Private International Law Vol 8, No 2, (2012), 323-358.

-Authentic Instruments And European Private International Law In Civil and Commercial Matters: Is Now The Time To Break New Ground?, Journal of Private International Law Vol 7, No 1, (2011) pp. 33 – 100.
+Authentic Instruments And European Private International Law In Civil and Commercial Matters: Is Now The Time To Break New Ground?, Journal of Private International Law Vol 7, No 1, (2011), 33–100.

-The Application of Locus Regit Actum with particular reference to powers of attorney in the context of Private International Law and Notarial Practice, The Notary, Issue 53 (2009), pp. 8 – 12.
+The Application of Locus Regit Actum with particular reference to powers of attorney in the context of Private International Law and Notarial Practice, The Notary, Issue 53 (2009) 8 – 12.